Be sure to visit our IEP webpage to see how Special Education and Related Services fit into the IEP process.

 Supplementary Aids and Services are any aids, services or other supports that are provided in regular education classes or other education-related settings to enable students with disabilities to be educated with non-disabled students to the maximum extent appropriate.

-Why might my child needs related services or supplementary aids/services?
+Why might my child need related services or supplementary aids/services?

 Aids and services are developed to enable the student to make progress in the general education curriculum and advance appropriately toward goals.
 Aids and services can be provided in any of the following settings: general education, special education, nonacademic, and extracurricular.